AMReX-Fusion/Furnace/Docs/source/io.rst

 .. index:: amr.plot_files_output, amr.plotfile_on_restart, amr.write_plotfile_with_checkpoint

-Castro has two levels of plotfiles, `regular` plotfiles and `small` plotfiles.
+Furnace has two levels of plotfiles, `regular` plotfiles and `small` plotfiles.
 The idea behind this distinction is that we can output a small number of variables very frequently in the small plotfiles and output a large number (or all variables) less frequently.
 This helps